fcostin/tcplb/docs/DESIGN.md

 - where to find trusted CA roots to use when authenticating clients (see authentication section)
 - list of one or more upstream addresses
+- where to find authorisation configuration data (filesystem path)

 Load balancer will display help when invoked with no arguments and exit with nonzero status on fatal errors.